Aaron98990/ways-of-the-game/restarts.md

 > If, when a free kick is taken, an opponent is closer to the ball than the required distance, the kick is retaken unless the advantage can be applied; but if a player takes a free kick quickly and an opponent who is less than 9.15 m (10 yds) from the ball intercepts it, the referee allows play to continue.
 However, an opponent who deliberately prevents a free kick being taken quickly must be cautioned for delaying the restart of play.

 Please note that a penalty kick and kick-off can never be taken quickly and always require the referee to make a signal (e.g. blow a whistle) before the ball is put into play else its a retake.

-- "After the players have taken positions in accordance with this Law, the referee signals for the penalty kick to be taken."
+> After the players have taken positions in accordance with this Law, the referee signals for the penalty kick to be taken.
+Law 14

-- "For every kick-off: the referee gives a signal"
+> For every kick-off: the referee gives a signal Law 8

 If the referee measures distance on a free kick or wants to restart play from a card, sub, or injury (or any other extended break like a cooling/drinks "water" break), the whistle should be used.